Panyu, Guangzhou: Geography

 Panyu lies at the heart of the Pearl River Delta.
 It extends from latitudes 22.26' to 23.05', and from longitudes 113.14' to 113.42'.
-Facing the Lion Sea in the east and the estuary of the Pearl River in the south, its eastern border is separated from Dongguan by a strip of water, and the western border of Panyu is adjacent to the cities of Nanhai, Shunde and Zhongshan, while it abuts the downtown of Guangzhou in the north.
+Facing the Lion Sea in the east and the estuary of the Pearl River in the south, its eastern border is separated from Dongguan by a strip of water, and the western border of Panyu is adjacent to the cities of Nanhai, Shunde and Zhongshan, while it abuts Haizhu District in the north.
 The site of the People's government of Panyu is Shiqiao which is 17 km from downtown Guangzhou and 38 and 42 nmi from the cities of Hong Kong and Macau, respectively.
 Shiqiao may have once been called "Stone Bridge town", but because of war, the characters changed, so Shiqiao was rewritten using the characters for "city" and "bridge".

 History

 A Chinese lacquerware box with the "Panyu" name on its surface, dating from the Qin dynasty.

 The Chinese settlement at Panyu was established by the Qin armies under Zhao Tuo during their first failed invasion of the Baiyue in Guangdong in 214 BC.
 There are at least 11 separate theories on the etymology of the name.
 Upon the fall of the Qin, Zhao Tuo established Panyu as the capital of his kingdom of Nanyue in 204 BC.
 Archaeological evidence shows that it was a burgeoning commercial center: among the present material object remnants, there are those of Southeast Asian, Indian, and even African origin.

-Yuexiu District, most of Baiyun and Huangpu Districts, and parts of parts of Liwan, Haizhu, and Tianhe Districts were originally part of Panyu County but were ceded to Guangzhou as it expanded.
-In January 1975, Panyu County is under Guangzhou's administration.
-In 1992, Panyu County renamed to Panyu county-level city and still under Guangzhou's administration.
-It renamed to Panyu District on 10 July 2000.
-By 28 April 2005, the southern part of Panyu was split off as the new Nansha District.
-On 30 September 2012, three southern towns of Panyu—Dongchong, Dagang, and Lanhe—were removed to Nansha's jurisdiction.
+The Panyu County originally included the eastern half of Guangzhou's urban area until 1921, when Guangzhou City was established and separated from the Panyu and Nanhai counties.
+Yuexiu District, most of Baiyun and Huangpu districts, parts of Liwan, and all of Haizhu and Tianhe were originally part of Panyu County but were merged with Guangzhou as it expanded.
+In January 1975, Panyu County was transferred to Guangzhou's jurisdiction.
+In 1992, Panyu County became the Panyu county-level city and remained under Guangzhou's administration.
+It became a district of Guangzhou on 10 July 2000.
+On 28 April 2005, the southern part of Panyu was split off as the new Nansha District.
+On 30 September 2012, three southern towns of Panyu—Dongchong, Dagang, and Lanhe — were moved to Nansha's jurisdiction.